How Can

 By following these instructions and relying on a professional fingerprinting service, you can avoid delays or the need to retake your prints.

-How do I correctly fill out a fingerprint card in Florida?
+How do I fill out a fingerprint card for Florida?
 Back to top

 How many fingerprint cards are required for a concealed carry license in Florida?
 Back to top